-Trade receivables comprise amounts due from customers for services performed in the ordinary course of operations.
+Trade receivables are amounts due from customers for merchandise sold or services performed in the ordinary course of business.
 If collection is expected in one year or less (or in the normal operating cycle of the business if longer), they are classified as current assets.
 If not, they are presented as non-current assets.
+Trade receivables are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method less loss allowance.